-- [Big Four of Mental Toughness] “The four skills of breathing, positivity, visualization, and goal setting form what I call “the Big Four of Mental Toughness… These skills are time- tested and proven in stressful and chaotic situations.”
+- “The four skills of breathing, positivity, visualization, and goal setting form what I call “the Big Four of Mental Toughness… These skills are time- tested and proven in stressful and chaotic situations.”

 - Arousal Control: using deep breathing to manage stress as well as the arousal response (fight, flight or freeze).

 - Attention Control: learning to control your mind and to maintain a positive attitude through positive self-dialogue.

 - Visualization: using mental imagery to ensure that your emotional and mental “picture” is mission-focused and aimed towards victory.

 - Goal Setting: learning to set proper goals, and scaling them to micro-goals when things get tough.

 Section 5: Build Your Team And Take Action